-Increase in UK Fraud Cases
+Alarming Increase in UK Fraud Cases: A Call to Action

 Recent data from UK Finance half-yearly report for Fraud Statistics reveals a disturbing trend in the UK as consumers have lost a staggering £580 million to fraudsters in the first half of 2023.
 There is roughly one instance of fraud occurring every 12 seconds, highlighting the pressing nature of the issue.